 In order to print your 1098-T properly, please use Internet Explorer (using other web browsers may not print your form properly).
 Any questions, please call Edward Shore at 909-869-2611.
 Thank you.

 Form 1098-T is an annual IRS form completed by Cal Poly Pomona as required by the Taxpayer Relief Act of 1997 which is furnished to students to assist them in the preparation of their annual income tax returns.
 The form summarizes qualified tuition and related expenses for the calendar year (January 1 to December 31).
 The form reports the amounts billed that may entitle the student to the American Opportunity Credit, Lifetime Learning Credit, or other educational tax benefits depending on their individual situation.

-For students who cannot access BroncoDirect or want to have their form mailed, forms will be mailed by January 31, 2013.
-If you are a current student, we encourage you to take advantage of receive the form electronically: save time, eliminate the risk of losing your 1098-T form in the mail, and safeguard your personal information.
+For students who cannot access BroncoDirect or want to have their form mailed, forms will be mailed by January 31, 2014.
+If you are a current student, we encourage you to take advantage of receiving the form electronically: save time, eliminate the risk of losing your 1098-T form in the mail, and safeguard your personal information.

 Students who cannot receive the form electronically include:

 The forms will be mailed by using the mailing address in our records.
 If you have moved, please help mitigate delays by changing the mailing address in BroncoDirect prior to January 1, 2014.

 At the View 1098-T screen, if you see a green bar that means you need to give consent to retrieve the form before you get the form electronically.
 Once you consented to get the form electronically, you always get the form electronically.
 If you want to revoke consent and have the form mailed again, please contact our office.

 To find details regarding any amount click on the Box Amount tab on the on the View 1098-T screen.
 Click on the amounts to get the detail.

 Box 1: Payments received for qualified tuition and related expenses: Not used.